Book Page Pumpkin Tutorial . . . with an old book and a few basic craft supplies, you can make a beautiful pumpkin that can match any fall decor!

 I saw a few book page apples on pinterest, and thought that a pumpkin would be totally cute as well.
-Hope you like it as much as I do!
+I buy damaged books at the library for pennies and set them aside for projects like these cute pumpkins.
+Hope you like them as much as I do!

 Book Page Pumpkin Tutorial